actinia-org/actinia-introduction/docs/index.md

 ### Data exchange: import and export

-Actinia can import from external Web resources. use data in the actinia server (persistent and ephemeral storage) and make results available for download as Web resources.
-This can then be downloaded, opened by QGIS, imported into GRASS GIS or other software.
+Actinia can import from external Web resources, use data in the actinia server (persistent and ephemeral storage) and make results available for download as Web resources.
+These latter can then be downloaded, opened by QGIS, imported into GRASS GIS or other software.
 Note that the download of Web resources provided by actinia requires authentication, e.g. the `demouser`.

 **Available export formats**

-At time (more to come) the following export formats are currently supported:
+At time (more to come) the following export formats are supported:

 * raster: `GTiff`, `COG`
 * vector: `ESRI_Shapefile`, `GeoJSON`, `GML`